 ‘While Marx regards the economic aspect of a society as the determinant of other aspects he also recognizes that art, philosophy and literature are relatively autonomous and possess an independent ability to change men’s existence‘.
 (Durmuş and Alan 2017: 107).

 Marx in the political and economic arenas did go on to examine how society must change, with humanity’s core activity (and value) of individual production being replaced by capital – but that is beyond the purview of this short post.
-Still, to my knowledge, he did not attempt to define or put limits on how art should develop in any specific direction, other than its being a reflection of society.
+Still, to my knowledge, he did not attempt to define or put limits on how art should develop in any specific direction, other than its being a co-evolving activity with society as a whole.

 Marx thus lays solid groundwork for the interconnectivity of society and artistic expression, and the necessary symbiotic nature of artistic production and its spectatorship, predating much recent literature on photography.
 And in this, he is suggesting that art is intrinsically implicated with social and technological change.